rust-lang/rfcs/text/3711-required-inlining.md

 to guarantee their security properties, not doing this (or something else) isn't a viable solution unless the project decides these are use cases that the project does not wish to support.
+- Instead of having two attributes and two lints, merge both attributes and lints and require users use `#[deny(..)]` when calling those intrinsics which must be inlined to uphold security properties.
+This RFC prefers to have two lints and attributes so that the annotation on the intrinsic decides whether it is error-worthy for it to not be inlined.

 # Prior art
 [prior-art]: #prior-art